phalcon/documentation/docs/forms.md

 Validators are executed in the same order as they were registered.

-By default, messages generated by all the elements in the form are joined, so they can be traversed using a single `foreach`.
+By default messages generated by all the elements in the form are joined so they can be traversed using a single `foreach`.
 You can also get specific messages for an element:

 ```php
 <?php